Salar de Uyuni: Satellite calibration

 Satellite view of the Salar de Uyuni, located at the center of the image, captured from the International Space Station.

 As the largest salt flat on Earth, the Salar de Uyuni is widely regarded as one of the most effective natural calibration sites for Earth-observing satellites.

 Its exceptionally high albedo, which reflects the majority of incoming sunlight, together with its vast, uniform terrain, makes it uniquely well-suited for remote sensing applications.
 Located at an altitude of 3650 m above sea level, the salar offers stable emissivity and minimal radio frequency interference, providing space‐agencies and remote sensing scientists with ideal conditions for calibrating both radar and optical sensors.
 Across its 10582 sqkm surface, the elevation variation is less than 1 m relative to the Earth's circumference.
 Collectively, these features make the Salar de Uyuni approximately five times more effective for satellite calibration than the surface of the open ocean.

 In September 2002, NASA's ICESat-2 mission conducted extensive GPS surveys over the salar to support the calibration of its laser altimeters and improve their capability to produce ground‐truth digital elevation models with centimeter‐level (3/8 inch) accuracy.
 Similar missions have been conducted over the Salar de Uyuni for radiometric calibration, where the Landsat-5 satellite's Thematic Mapper (TM) was calibrated “in-flight” by using the salar as a radiometrically stable target, particularly in the visible and near-infrared bands.

 In April 2014, the European Space Agency’s (ESA) Sentinel‑1A satellite surveyed the salar a few weeks after its launch as part of the Copernicus programme.
 The mission focused on calibrating radar-based measurements of surface topography.
 In 2010, ESA launched the CryoSat-2 mission to monitor variations in polar ice thickness and global sea levels.
 As part of its validation strategy, CryoSat-2 has relied on the salar, where its Interferometric synthetic-aperture radars (InSAR) capabilities were reinstated to enhance the precision of altimetric observations.
 In February 2024, the Copernicus Sentinel-3B mission conducted calibration activities over the salar for its Synthetic Aperture Radar Altimeter (SRAL).

 Flora and fauna

 The Salar is virtually devoid of any wildlife or vegetation.
 The latter is dominated by giant cacti (Echinopsis atacamensis pasacana, Echinopsis tarijensis, etc.).
 They grow at a rate of about 1 cm/a to a height of about 12 m.
-Other shrubs include Pilaya, which is used by locals to cure catarrh, and Thola (Baccharis dracunculifolia), which is burned as a fuel.
+Other shrubs include Pilaya, which locals use to cure catarrh, and Thola (Baccharis dracunculifolia), which is burned as a fuel.
 Also present are quinoa plants and queñua bushes.

 Every November, Salar de Uyuni is the breeding ground for three South American species of flamingo feeding on local brine shrimps: the Chilean, Andean, and rare James's flamingos.
 About 80 other bird species are present, including the horned coot, Andean goose, and Andean hillstar.
 The Andean fox, or culpeo, is also present, and islands in the Salar (in particular Incahuasi Island) host colonies of rabbit-like viscachas.